Jakarta International e-Prix Circuit: Layout

 The circuit has 18 corners.
-The circuit layout is inspired by the Kuda lumping horse and is driven clockwise.
+The circuit's layout is inspired by the Kuda lumping horse, and the track is driven clockwise.
 The circuit features a start/finish line straight of 600 m.
-Turn 1 is a wide right-hander with multiple choices of racing lines which generates ample overtaking opportunities, followed by two right-handers and two fast left-handers approaching the mall straight.
-The double left-right 90-degree turns after the mall straight is continued by a tricky and fast S-section, into a straight.
-The Turn 13 hairpin is the hardest braking zone in the track, followed by a right-left kink.
+Turn 1 is a wide right-hander with multiple choices of racing lines which generate ample overtaking opportunities, followed by two right-handers and two fast left-handers approaching the mall straight.
+The double left-right 90-degree turns after the mall straight are continued by a tricky and fast S-section into a straight.
+The Turn 13 hairpin is the hardest braking zone on the track, followed by a right-left kink.
 Turn 16 has widening and banking on the outside line to accommodate the attack-mode activation zone.
 The lap ends with a fast left-hander and a sharp right-hander.
-Formula E driver Lucas di Grassi has described the track as, "having a good mixture of low, medium and high-speed corners and will test every aspect of car performance."
+Formula E driver Lucas di Grassi has described the track as "having a good mixture of low, medium and high-speed corners and will test every aspect of car performance."

+Access

+The circuit was located next to Ancol Beach on Jakarta Bay, with Soekarno–Hatta International Airport around a 30-minute drive to the west.
+As with most Formula E events, public transport was the recommended way to reach the venue; private vehicles were permitted inside the circuit grounds only for holders of the Jakarta Royal Suite 1A ticket.
+Spectators holding Grandstand, Hospitality or Circuit Festival tickets could use free shuttle buses that ran to the circuit on race day from JIExpo Kemayoran.
+Holders of Festival Ancol tickets could enter through the south, west, Busway and Marina gates, though no parking was provided for them.

+Facilities

+The venue included nine grandstands, five VIP suites, lodging and dining facilities, a recreation area, a media and press centre, and five semi-permanent pedestrian bridges.

+Grandstands 2A–2E stood between Turns 14 and 16, overlooking a winding section of the track; Grandstand 2F was at Turn 17, Grandstand 2G at Turn 9, and Grandstand 2I at Turn 1.
+The five VIP suites comprised VIP 1A, on the straight leading into Turn 1; VIP 1B, between Turns 1 and 5; and VIP 1C, 1D and 1E, along the Ancol beachfront.
+Spectators entered through one of two gates: a western entrance for grandstand ticket holders and a southern entrance for VIP ticket holders.
+Five semi-permanent pedestrian bridges, located on the main straight and at Turns 4, 7, 8 and 17, allowed spectators to cross the track and move between vantage points.